 History of the Project

-The Augustine Literacy Project® was founded in 1994 by Holy Family Episcopal Church in Chapel Hill, North Carolina.
+Augustine Literacy Project® was founded in 1994 by Holy Family Episcopal Church in Chapel Hill, North Carolina.
 In 2001, three women — Becky Clingman, Susan Uphoff and Trudy Winstead — replicated the project in Winston-Salem with the help of St. Paul’s Episcopal Church.

 Locally, our program has grown from five tutors and students at South Fork Elementary to over 130 tutor-student pairs in over 25 schools and after-school locations.
 Well over 250 students have been served in the Winston-Salem area since our program began.

-Our Augustine Literacy Project®—now operating as part of ReadWS in Winston-Salem—continues as an important outreach mission of St. Paul’s Episcopal Church.
+Augustine Literacy Project®—now operating as part of READWS in Winston-Salem—continues as an important outreach mission of St. Paul’s Episcopal Church.
 In addition, many other individuals, foundations, schools, faith-based communities and civic groups join with St. Paul’s as tutors, donors, supporters and advocates.